Fremont in Steuben County, Indiana — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Indiana State Historical Bureau Markers marker series.

 Location.
 41° 43.852′ N, 84° 55.975′ W. Marker is in Fremont, Indiana, in Steuben County.
 Marker is at the intersection of Toledo Street (State Road 120) and Wayne Street (State Road 827) on Toledo Street.
+It is at the northwest corner of the intersection.
 Touch for map.
-It is at the northwest corner of the intersection.
 Marker is in this post office area: Fremont IN 46737, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 The Vistula Road (approx. ¼ mile away); Indiana's Northern Boundary Line (approx. 4½ miles away); Welcome to the Potawatomi Inn (approx. 5 miles away); Beginning in Ice: The Lakes of Pokagon (approx. 5.1 miles away); Where Indiana, Michigan, and Ohio Meet (approx. 7 miles away in Michigan); Steuben County Civil War Honor Rolls (approx. 7½ miles away); Steuben County Court House (approx. 7½ miles away); The Nettle Lake Mound Group (approx. 10.8 miles away in Ohio).
 Touch for a list and map of all markers in Fremont.